Ohio 2026

 Each of Ohio's 33 State Senate districts elects one man and one woman to serve on the committee.
 34 of them are needed to elect a Chairman.

 The Chairman's main job is to delegate where the millions of dollars in donations the Ohio GOP receives each year will go.
 He also maintains control of the "voter vault", which is a database of all Republican voters in the state, allowing him to grant or deny access to candidates based on their loyalty to him.
-He uses his influences to get candidates to drop out of the elections, which is why Vivek is running unopposed and Ohio legend Jim Tressel dropped out.
+He uses his influences to get candidates to drop out of the elections or not run at all.
 A bad chairman raises bad candidates which kills the party and eventually the state.

 The average voter does not know who their SCC representative is and the voter turnout for these positions is very small.
 It is very practical to challenge these seats.
 Having a second candidate on the ballot at all forces the incumbent to spend money and resources defending their seat.